-The main external road connections to the precinct will be provided via:

-- A collector road connection (Bridgeport Drive) off Discovery Drive which runs along the northern edge of the precinct and also provides access to the adjacent golf clubhouse.
-Discovery Drive provides the main connection to the North-South Arterial Road, developing residential precincts and the town centre to the south, and future residential villages and local community facilities to the north/north-east. - A nearby esplanade collector road (Copeland Drive) through the adjacent Clubhouse South Residential Precinct which extends to the south and below the North-South Arterial Road.
-This attractively landscaped linear park fronting road provides secondary access to the establishing Central East and Lakeside Residential Precincts.
+The only external road connection to the precinct will be provided off the round-about at the intersection of Discovery Drive and Bridgeport Drive.
+Discovery Drive provides the main connection to the North-South Arterial Road, developing residential precincts and the town centre to the south and west, and future residential villages and local community facilities to the north.
+Bridgeport Drive provides access to the nearby golf clubhouse to the west.

-These collector road connections are only intended to provide for local area traffic movements from the precinct to the adjacent parts of the DCP area, east of the golf course.
+The collector road entrance is only intended to provide for local area traffic movements from the precinct to the adjacent parts of the DCP area.

-The local collector roads will be designed to link this precinct to adjacent major roads, and ultimately to the Town Centre, Mixed Industry and Business Area and nearby local community facilities.
 Variations in the horizontal alignment of roadways and limited use of traffic management devices, together with the landscape treatment of verges and the use of special threshold treatments, will assist in controlling vehicle speed within the precinct, particularly in local access streets.

-Residents of Golf Course East 'A' Residential Precinct will be within 400 metres (5 minutes walking time) of a local bus route.
+Residents of Woodvale Residential Precinct will be within 400 metres (5 minutes walking time) of a local bus route.
 In accordance with section 10.2.2 of the DCP, a community bus service is currently provided by the principal developer to meet the needs of the initial residents.

 Pedestrian and bicycle circulation within and through the precinct is shown in notional terms on the Precinct Plan Map.
-Major commuter and recreational pedestrian / cyclist pathways will be provided within the Copeland Drive and associated parkland reservations to the west and the adjacent Discovery Drive extension to the east of the precinct.
-These major pathways will provide important north-south running linkages to surrounding residential villages and other major commercial, community and employment facilities throughout the DCP area.
-The main east-west pedestrian / cyclist movements will be accommodated within the collector road reserve of Bridgeport Drive along the northern edge of the precinct, and within the linear park.
+Major commuter and recreational pedestrian / cyclist pathways will be provided within the Discovery Drive reservation to the west of the precinct.
+Pathways will also be provided within the linear park system to the south and adjacent to Mango Hill Village to the north-east.
+These pathways will provide east-west and north-south running linkages which form part of the comprehensive North Lakes pathway network, connecting the precinct to surrounding residential villages and other major commercial, community and employment facilities throughout the DCP area.
+The main east-west pedestrian / cyclist movements will be accommodated within the collector road reserve of Bridgeport Drive extending out to the west of the precinct, and within the linear park.
 At the local level, residential streets and/or local pathways will provide a network of linkages from homes to the major pedestrian / cyclist system.